runnily/Numbers/ReadMe.md

 To start the web application,

-change the default creditionals within setup/setting.php to what your own.
+change the default creditionals within setup/setting.php to your own.

 $servername = <<your servername>>;